What is HTML <label> Tag?

 </html>

-In this example, the label "Full Name" is associated with the input field through the for ="name" attribute, matching the id ="name" of the input.
-This makes it easy for users to click on the label to focus the input field.
+In this example, the label is associated with the input field through the for attribute.
+Clicking on the text “Username” will focus the input box automatically.

 <!DOCTYPE html>